Data Center 3.0 for Networking Engineers

 Server virtualization (the ability to run multiply logical machines on the same physical hardware) is the core technology of the modern data center design.
 It significantly increases equipment utilization, thus reducing power consumption, and drastically reduces the average server deployment time.

-This section describes the basics of server virtualization, most popular products, high-availability solutions and automatic power reduction measures.
+• Benefits of server virtualization including high-availability solutions and automatic power reduction measures

 LAN Virtualization